xitop/edzed/docs/FSM.rst

 ------------------------------

 .. attribute:: FSM.sdata
-  :type: dict
+  :type: dict[str, Any]

   In some cases the internal state consists of more values than just the current FSM state and the timer state.
 This additional data should be stored here as key=value pairs.

-  .. important:: All keys must be strings.
+All keys must be strings.

   Because the :attr:`FSM.sdata` dict is by definition a part of the internal state, it is automatically saved and restored when the persistent state is turned on.
+  Note that the underlying persistent data storage must be able to serialize the data types used in the ``FSM.sdata``.

 In the following example, the output is ``True`` between the ``start`` and ``stop`` events and also during the following after-run period.
 The after-run duration is